 Preparing for your foreign language reading exam

 To prepare for your foreign language reading exam, you should make sure you revise and practise your vocabulary.
 There are a host of useful websites and resources you can use to test yourself on your vocabulary.
 You should use your vocab lists and resources such as flashcards and apps with interactive games and exercises.
-You can read our list of revision resources to find links to the best language websites and apps to help you.

 You should practise your vocabulary for short bursts of revision over several days or weeks in-between other tasks and revision for different subjects to help you remember the new words and phrases.
 This is more effective than spending a whole afternoon focusing on French, for example.
 Try to read and translate as much of the language as you can before your exam.

 You should also try to do past papers.
 These can help you practise your timings in the exam.
 They will also give you a good idea of the types of reading you will get and should be practising as a part of your revision.

 Preparing for your foreign language speaking exam

 Revision for your speaking exam will involve learning (and practice pronouncing) key phrases.
 You can make a tentative list of questions based on your syllabus that you could be asked in the exam and create model answers to these questions.
 You won’t have to try to memorise long paragraph answers to your made-up questions, but getting into the habit of understanding how to construct more detailed sentences and including more than one tense is very helpful.